-2 powerful quakes link Turkey, Japan and Syria in suffering
+Japan’s earthquake recovery offers hard lessons for Turkey

 Similarities between the calamity unfolding this week in Turkey and Syria and the triple disaster that hit northern Japan in 2011 may offer a glimpse of what the region could face in the years ahead.
 They’re linked by the sheer enormity of the collective psychological trauma, of the loss of life and of the material destruction.

-The combined toll of Monday’s 7.8 magnitude earthquake rose past 20,000 deaths as regional governments announced the discovery of new bodies Thursday.
+The combined toll of Monday’s 7.8 magnitude earthquake rose past 23,000 deaths on Friday as authorities announced the discovery of new bodies.
 That has already eclipsed the more than 18,400 who died in the disaster in Japan.

-That magnitude 9.0 earthquake struck at 2:46 p.m., March 11, 2011.
+That magnitude 9.0 earthquake struck at 2:46 p.m. on March 11, 2011.
 Not long after, cameras along the Japanese coast captured the wall of water that hit the Tohoku region.
 The quake was one of the biggest on record, and the tsunami it caused washed away cars, homes, office buildings and thousands of people, and caused a meltdown at the Fukushima Daiichi nuclear power plant.

-Huge boats were dropped miles away from the ocean in the towering jumbled debris of what had once been cities, cars toppled on their sides like playthings among the ruined streets and obliterated buildings.
+Huge boats were dropped miles away from the ocean in the towering, jumbled debris of what had once been cities, cars toppled on their sides like playthings among the ruined streets and obliterated buildings.

 Many wondered if the area would ever return to what it was before.

-A big lesson from Japan is that a disaster of this size doesn’t ever really have a conclusion.
+A big lesson from Japan is that a disaster of this size doesn’t ever really have a conclusion — a lesson Turkey itself knows well from a 1999 earthquake in the country’s northwest that killed some 18,000 people.
 Despite speeches about rebuilding, the Tohoku quake has left a deep gash in the national consciousness and the landscapes of people’s lives.

 Take the death toll.